ceedee666/drumm.sh/content/wall-of-fame/main.md

 Welcome to the Wall of Fame!

-This page honors the top students each semester for their outstanding achievements in their respective courses.
-I warmly congratulate all the awardees for their performance!
+This page celebrates the top students each semester for their exceptional achievements in their courses.
+Their dedication and hard work deserve special recognition, and I extend my heartfelt congratulations to all awardees!

-Naturally, I make sure to contact the relevant students in advance to ask for their permission before publishing their names and photos here.
+To respect privacy, I always seek students' permission before featuring their names and photos here.